Murder of Lana Clarkson

 On the morning of February 3, 2003, American actress Lana Clarkson was found dead inside the Pyrenees Castle, the Alhambra, California, mansion of record producer Phil Spector.
 In the early hours of that morning, Clarkson had met Spector while working at the House of Blues in Los Angeles.
-After leaving in Spector's limousine, the two were driven to Spector's mansion and went inside while his driver waited in the car.

 Spector was tried for the murder of Clarkson in 2007.
 On September 26 of that year, a mistrial was declared due to a hung jury, with ten jurors of twelve favoring conviction.
 He was tried again for second-degree murder beginning on October 20, 2008.
 On April 13, 2009, the jury found Spector guilty of murdering Clarkson.
-On May 29, 2009, he was sentenced to nineteen years to life in state prison.
-Spector died in a prison hospital in 2021.
+On May 29, 2009, he was sentenced to 19 years to life in state prison.
+Spector died in a prison hospital in January 2021.

 Murder

-On February 3, 2003, actress Lana Clarkson was found dead in record producer Phil Spector's mansion, the Pyrenees Castle, located in Alhambra, California.
+In the early hours of February 3, 2003, Clarkson met record producer Phil Spector while working at the House of Blues in Los Angeles.
+The two were driven in Spector's limousine to his mansion, the Pyrenees Castle, in Alhambra, California, and went inside while his driver waited in the car.

+Later that morning Clarkson was found dead in the mansion.
 Her body was found slumped in a chair with a single gunshot wound to her mouth with broken teeth scattered over the carpet.
-Spector told Esquire magazine in July 2003 that Clarkson's death was an "accidental suicide" and that she "kissed the gun".
 Spector's driver, Adriano de Souza, said Spector came out of the house holding a gun and said "I think I killed someone".
-Forensic examinations could not find Spector's fingerprints on the gun.
+Spector's fingerprints were not on the supposed murder weapon.

 According to the prosecution, Spector had previously pulled a gun on four women.
 In each case, he had been drinking and was romantically interested in the woman, but grew angry after the woman spurned him.
 The prosecution alleged that on each occasion, he pointed a gun at the woman to prevent her from walking out.
 The prosecution argued that the testimony of the other women was important in demonstrating a "common plan or scheme".
 The defense sought to prevent the women from providing such testimony.
 Though the law generally forbids the introduction of evidence showing a defendant's previous transgressions, the judge ruled the testimony "can be used to show lack of accident or mistake".